 Storm water pond

-You can find credible information using Discovery Search, the main search box on the library homepage.
+You can find credible information using Library Search, the main search box on the library homepage.
 You also may need to select subject specific resources and/or search engines like Google to fully answer your research question.
 It is good practice to draw information from a variety of sources.

 EXAMPLE: A search string based upon the above concepts could be: